Jayman2000/type-that-tune/Updating Dependencies.md

     1. Update the URL for the version of the Godot Engine editor that the `ttt-build-tool` downloads by following this proceedure:

-        1. Open
+        1. Open <!-- editorconfig-checker-disable -->
         `python_distribution_packages/ttt-build-tool/ttt_build_tool/common.py`
-        in a text editor.
+        in a text editor. <!-- editorconfig-checker-enable -->

         1. Find the `GodotEditorSearchTuple` class definition.